-- Timeframe before canceling (such as providing a minimum of 24 hours’ notice to avoid a fee).
+- Timeframe before cancelling (such as providing a minimum of 24 hours’ notice to avoid a fee)

-Once you’ve established your policy, you can customise your cancellation windows, fees and payment methods in your Square Appointments account.
+Once you’ve established your policy, you can customize your cancellation windows, fees and payment methods in your Square Appointments account.

 How to enforce your salon booking and cancellation policy